Friday, November 22, 2024

 Although some of Tijuana’s sewage is diverted to the United States for treatment, the water belongs to Mexico.
 After processing in the US – or simply flowing through the SBIWTP if the plant is inoperable – wastewater is piped back to Mexico.
 Currently, that diverted water is dumped into the Pacific Ocean just south of Tijuana.

-Private companies have expressed interest in recycling this wastewater to the United States International Boundary Commission, said Maria-Elena Giner, the IBWC’s commissioner.
+Private companies have expressed interest in recycling this wastewater to the United States International Boundary and Water Commission, said Maria-Elena Giner, the IBWC’s commissioner.
 It’s not the US’s water to sell, but the interest exists.

 The EPA has reserved $10 million in matching funds to support such a plan, and may contribute more, Liden said.